rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 ### [miniquad]

 ![miniquad_wayland](miniquad_wayland.gif)
-_Miniquad compiled from scratch and runned on wayland._
+_Miniquad compiled from scratch and running on Wayland._

 [miniquad] is cross-platform windowing and rendering library.

-This month two big PRs got into final review stage:
+This month two big PRs got into the final review stage:

+- [Native Wayland support][wayland-pr]:
-- native wayland support [PR][wayland-pr].
-As usual, no third-party dependencies or C code involved.
-Clean build time for wayland examples are about 3s.
+  as usual, no third-party dependencies or C code involved;
+  Clean build time for Wayland examples are about 3s.
-- Metal backend [PR][metal-pr] showed good signs of life, [quad] and [offscreen] examples got successefully runned with metal.
+- [The Metal backend PR][metal-pr] showed good signs of life, [quad] and [offscreen] examples got successefully run on Metal.

 [miniquad]: https://github.com/not-fl3/miniquad
 [wayland-pr]: https://github.com/not-fl3/miniquad/pull/152